Gamma ray: Health effects

 Gamma rays cause damage at a cellular level and are penetrating, causing diffuse damage throughout the body.
 However, they are less ionising than alpha or beta particles, which are less penetrating.

 Low levels of gamma rays cause a stochastic health risk, which for radiation dose assessment is defined as the probability of cancer induction and genetic damage.
+The International Commission on Radiological Protection says "In the low dose range, below about 100 mSv, it is scientifically plausible to assume that the incidence of cancer or heritable effects will rise in direct proportion to an increase in the equivalent dose in the relevant organs and tissues" (The unit mSv is milli-Seivert).
 High doses produce deterministic effects, which is the severity of acute tissue damage that is certain to happen.
 These effects are compared to the physical quantity absorbed dose measured by the unit gray (Gy).

-Body response
+Effects and body response

 When gamma radiation breaks DNA molecules, a cell may be able to repair the damaged genetic material, within limits.
-However, a study of Rothkamm and Lobrich has shown that this repair process works well after high-dose exposure but is much slower in the case of a low-dose exposure.
+However, a study of Rothkamm and Lobrich concerning X-ray radiation has shown that this repair process works well after high-dose exposure but is much slower in the case of a low-dose exposure.

+Studies have shown low-dose gamma radiation may be enough to cause cancer.
+In a study of mice, they were given human-relevant low-dose gamma radiation, with genotoxic effects 45 days after continuous low-dose gamma radiation, with significant increases of chromosomal damage, DNA lesions and phenotypic mutations in blood cells of irradiated animals, covering the three types of genotoxic activity.
+Another study studied the effects of acute ionizing gamma radiation in rats, up to 10 Gy, and who ended up showing acute oxidative protein damage, DNA damage, cardiac troponin T carbonylation, and long-term cardiomyopathy.